andrey-pohilko/registry-cli/README.md

   pip install mock
 ```

-Running tests is as simple
+Running tests is as simple as
 ```
   python test.py
 ```